Phil Read: Early years

-Born in the large Bedfordshire town of Luton on 1 January 1939, Read was a keen road-rider and worked as an apprentice fitter at Brown and Green, a Luton manufacturer of industrial machinery.
+Born in the Bedfordshire town of Luton on 1 January 1939, Read was a keen road-rider and worked as an apprentice fitter at Brown and Green, a Luton manufacturer of industrial machinery.
 His first road machine was a Velocette KSS which he started on at the UK legal-minimum riding age of sixteen in 1955, followed by a BSA Gold Star DBD32.
 He started amateur short-circuit racing in 1958 on a Duke BSA Gold Star.
-In 1960 he won the Junior Manx Grand Prix on a Manx Norton at record speed followed by the Junior (350cc) TT race in 1961.
-He placed second in the 350cc and 500cc races at the 1961 North West 200 in Northern Ireland on Manx Nortons.
+In 1960 he won the Junior Manx Grand Prix on a Manx Norton at record speed followed by a victory at the 1961 Isle of Man TT 350cc Junior TT where he defeated Gary Hocking on the more powerful MV Agusta.
+He became one of the few riders to win a TT race at his very first attempt.

+Read placed second in the 350cc and 500cc races at the 1961 North West 200 in Northern Ireland on Manx Nortons.

 Read was a two-time winner of the Thruxton 500 endurance race in 1962 and 1963 riding Syd Lawton's Norton Dominator 650SS machines.

 In 1963, the up and coming Read was temporarily drafted-in to fill Derek Minter's absence in the Scuderia Duke Gilera Grand Prix team, as Minter had been seriously injured in May at Brands Hatch after a last-lap accident when dicing for the lead with Dunstall rider Dave Downer, after which Downer died.

-The 1963 Isle of Man Senior TT was won by Mike Hailwood on an MV Agusta, while the Duke team came 2nd (John Hartle) and 3rd (Read).
-In the following Dutch TT at Assen, the finishing order was: 1st (Hartle), 2nd (Read), with Mike Hailwood's MV retiring in the 500cc class.
-Read came second to Hailwood in the Belgium GP 500cc race.
-Minter recovered and returned in time to reclaim his team place for the next event, the Ulster GP at Dundrod in August.
+The 1963 Isle of Man Senior TT was won by Mike Hailwood on an MV Agusta, while the Duke team came second (John Hartle) and third (Read).
+In the following Dutch TT at Assen, the finishing order was: first (Hartle), second (Read), with Mike Hailwood's MV retiring in the 500cc class.
+Read came second to Hailwood in the 500cc Belgium Grand Prix race.
+Minter recovered and returned in time to reclaim his team place for the next event, the Ulster Grand Prix at Dundrod in August.
+Read scored two second-place finishes to end the season ranked fourth in the 500cc World Championship despite riding six-year-old machines that were no longer competitive.
 The Scuderia Duke Gilera Grand Prix team disbanded at the end of 1963.